CyberSecAI/CyberSecAI.github.io/docs/NotebookML/NotebookML_Config.md

 ### Task

 !!! quote
-    [C1] Extraction of security and uptime-relevant configuration parameters from manuals The goal of this component is simple to describe, but hard to accomplish.
+    [C1] Extraction of security and uptime-relevant configuration parameters from manuals.
+    The goal of this component is simple to describe, but hard to accomplish.
 Given a manual for a software component, extract the configuration parameters and define the security relevant ones from it.

-    Example: For Apache Spark, the manual is provided on the general [confiugration page](https://spark.apache.org/docs/latest/configuration.html#spark-ui) online, i.e. in HTML format, and there is also a specific [security page](https://spark.apache.org/docs/latest/security.html).
+    Example: For Apache Spark, the manual is provided on the general [configuration page](https://spark.apache.org/docs/latest/configuration.html#spark-ui) online, i.e. in HTML format, and there is also a specific [security page](https://spark.apache.org/docs/latest/security.html).
 The expectation would be to at least extract the parameters from the security page, as well as some log-related items from the general page.
 In total, when manually examining the configuration parameters, it totals approximately 80 parameters that are security relevant.
 You can find these in the [Appendix A](https://github.com/coguardio/coguard_openai_rule_auto_generation_research/tree/master##appendix-a).

 ### Original Prompt